tdymel/comfy-i18n/README.md

 > ² We use [dfmt](https://github.com/tdymel/dfmt).
 If we can use a literal template, it uses `format!` under the hood.
 In addition to this, we do const folding during transpilation and once statically during runtime, to reduce the amount of arguments.

 ## License
-MIT - By contributing to this project you accept that any contributions are licensed under MIT as well.
+This project is dual licensed under the Apache 2.0 license and the MIT license.